 Organic and Polymer Synthesis, Nanomaterials Synthesis, Green Chemistry, Ionic Liquids, Anticancer Drugs

 My interests focus on organic and polymer synthesis in general.
 More specifically, we are interested in developing novel light-emitting and liquid-crystalline polymers for their multitude applications in modern technology, including biosensors.
 In another project, we are developing ionic liquids based on the concept of green chemistry, and liquid-crystalline and light-emitting organic salts to make them functional materials.
 Carbon nanotube-based composite materials based on ionic polymers are of significant interest in our group.
-In recent years, we are also actively pursuing the development of cisplatin analogs for the development cancer therapy.
+In recent years, we are also actively pursuing the development of cisplatin analogs for cancer therapy.

 Ph.D., Organic/Polymer Chemistry, University of Massachusetts at Amherst, 1990.